Mieron-HH/alx-system_engineering-devops/0x00-shell_basics/README.md

 >>> 101-clean_emacs
 	=> rm *~
 	-  deletes all files in the current working directory that end with the character ~

+>>> 102-tree
+	=> mkdir -p welcome/to/school
+	- creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory